Indian River Mall

 Indian River Mall is an enclosed shopping mall in Vero Beach, Florida.
 Opened in 1996, it is anchored by Dillard's, AMC Theatres, and JCPenney, with two vacant anchors last occupied by Macy's and Sears.

 History

-Edward J. Debartolo Corporation developed Indian River Mall in 1996.
+Edward J. DeBartolo Corporation developed Indian River Mall in 1996.
 Its original anchors were JCPenney, Sears, Dillard's, and Burdines.
 A food court and 24-screen movie theater were added in 1997.

-In 2005, Burdines was renamed by Macy's.
+In 2005, Burdines was renamed to Macy's following their acquisition of the company.

 In 2007, a customer found $5,200 inside a pair of shoes he was purchasing.

-In 2008, Gap, Disney Store and RJ Gator's closed.
-The former RJ Gator's will most likely be converted into a new restaurant.
+In 2008, Gap, Disney Store, and RJ Gator's closed.

 On December 1, 2014, Simon Malls entered into foreclosure on the property for $71 million.
 The property, including its adjacent plaza was sold at auction for $100 to the highest bidder on May 13, 2015.